ch36248/GetData_Proj/CodeBook.md

 * fBodyAccJerk-std()-Z
   * standard deviation of FFT of time domain signal of BodyAccJerk feature for Z axis
 * fBodyGyro-std()-X
-  * standard deviation of FFT of time domain signal of BodyAccJerk feature for X axis
+  * standard deviation of FFT of time domain signal of BodyGyro feature for X axis
 * fBodyGyro-std()-Y
-  * standard deviation of FFT of time domain signal of BodyAccJerk feature for Y axis
+  * standard deviation of FFT of time domain signal of BodyGyro feature for Y axis
 * fBodyGyro-std()-Z
-  * standard deviation of FFT of time domain signal of BodyAccJerk feature for Z axis
+  * standard deviation of FFT of time domain signal of BodyGyro feature for Z axis
 * fBodyAccMag-std()
   * standard deviation of FFT of time domain signal of BodyAccMag feature
 * fBodyAccJerkMag-std()